Ugo Fano: Scientific legacy

 Fano had a major impact in sustained work over six decades on atomic physics and molecular physics, and earlier on radiological physics.
 Most areas of current research in these subjects reflect his fundamental contributions.
 Such phenomena as the Fano resonance profile, the Fano factor, the Fano effect, the Lu-Fano plot, and the Fano–Lichten mechanism bear his name.
 The Fano theorem used in radiation dosimetry is also a result of his work.

 Family

 His brother, Robert Fano, was an eminent professor emeritus of electrical engineering at MIT.
 Fano's cousin, Giulio Racah, made great contributions to the quantum theory of angular momentum (well known as Racah algebra), and wrote a concise monograph with Fano on the subject (Irreducible Tensorial Sets, 1959).

 Honors

 Fano was a member of the National Academy of Sciences, a fellow of the American Academy of Arts and Sciences, the American Physical Society and a Foreign Member of the Royal Society of London.

 In 1989 he was awarded the William F. Meggers Award by the Optical Society.

 He was awarded the Enrico Fermi Award of the U.S. Department of Energy in 1995.
 His most-cited work is the 1961 paper mentioned above.

+The July–to September 2000 issue of Physics Essays was dedicated to Ugo Fano, including a posthumous paper from Fano.